adrianb2025/projects-showcase/README.md

 <img width="478" height="360" alt="bulldozer" src="https://github.com/user-attachments/assets/7a47f1bd-cfb3-4b09-be5e-4968efa37675" />

 ## Jump
 <p>This is the latest game project I made.
 It is essentially a frogger-like game that has a bossfight in the end.
-It does have a little story, however, that story is not that good.</p>
+It does have a little story, however, that story is not that good.
+For the record, I did not make the sprites of the game.
+I only made the font</p>
 <img width="475" height="714" alt="jump" src="https://github.com/user-attachments/assets/381fe86a-d05f-4d2a-b1f5-6cbba0dd14c4" />